Shivam-3921/Weather_image_classification/README.md

 - `weather_prediction.ipynb`: The main notebook containing the entire workflow from preprocessing to evaluation
 - `dataset/`: Contains subfolders of weather images organized by class (e.g., `cloudy/`, `foggy/`, etc.)
 ---

-## Future Work

-- Incorporate pre-trained models like ResNet or EfficientNet for better performance
-- Address class imbalance using weighted loss functions or oversampling
-- Deploy the trained model as a web app or mobile interface for real-time weather recognition

----